Heiau

 Only the luakini was dedicated through human sacrifice.
 There are two types of luakini.
 They were called the ʻohiʻa ko and hakuʻohiʻa.

-After the official end of Hawaiian religion in 1819 and with later pressure from Christian missionaries (who first arrived in 1820), many were deliberately destroyed, while others were allowed to fall into disrepair.
+After the official end of Hawaiian religion in 1819 and with later pressure from Christian missionaries (who first arrived in 1820), many were deliberately destroyed, while others were left into disrepair.
 Heiau are still considered sacred by many of the inhabitants of Hawaii, and some are not open to the public.
 In ancient times, only chiefs and priests were allowed into some of these heiau.
 There are even stories from Hawaiian folklore attributing the creation of these temples to the menehunes, a group of legendary dwarf people.
 Some heiau structures have been fully restored physically and are operated in the 21st century as public attractions.

 Architecture

 Heiau were made in different shapes depending upon their purpose, varying from simple stone markers to large stone platforms and often included high stacked stone walls surrounding an open central enclosure.
 Their shapes could be rectangular, square, or rounded.
 Some consisted of simple earth terraces, while others were elaborately constructed stone platforms.
 They could be placed on hills, cliffs, level earth, valleys and on the coastline touching the sea.
 Some koʻa or fishing shrines were built underwater.
 Heiau of the people varied in size.
 Large heiau were built by prominent people while small heiau were built by the humble.

 US missionary Hiram Bingham described a heiau he saw on route hiking between the summits of Mauna Kea and Hualalai.
 Made of piled lava rock, it was a square of 100 ft, with walls eight feet high and four feet thick (2.5 by 1.3m).
 A doorway led through the middle of the north wall.
 Eight pyramids surrounded the outside of the temple.
 Made also of piled lava rock, they were 12 ft in diameter and 12 to 15 ft high.